Resurrection Sunday

 you weren’t the nigger they picked for the picnic

-on the courthouse lawn
+on the courthouse lawn, our grandmother says.

 In the picture, Claude is alone, but as she speaks,